rodriguezosvaldo/MoviesGame/README.md

 </p>

 <p align="center">
-A little fun game developed using python and tkinter.
+A fun game developed using python and tkinter.
 </p>